MarcoLotz/taskmanager-scala/README.md

 The reasoning is that this Trait won't be freely extended by someone importing the library (fixed number of child classes) and all the implementations only make sense when analysed together.

 ### Async Logging
-Log continues to be async.
+Log continues to be async, with lazy evaluation, and with Log4j2.
-The only difference is that most of the Scala projects use logback for logging instead of Log4j2.
+The only difference is that lazy logging evaluation is enforced as a mixin.